cjdbarlow/Part-One/pain.md

 > Describe the physiology of pain, including the pathways and mediators

 Key definitions:
 * **Pain**
-Pain is an "unpleasant sensory or emotional experience associated with actual or potential tissue damage."
+Pain is an "unpleasant sensory or emotional experience associated with actual or potential tissue damage, or described in such terms."
 Pain can be broadly classified by:
   * Aetiology
     * **Nociceptive pain**
       Stimulation of nociceptors by noxious stimuli.